There’s nothing quite like celebrating your birthday at activity bars with games, mostly because –

 Gravity London | Wandsworth

 Yes, Flight Club has augmented reality darts.
-Electric Shuffle has teched-up shuffleboard.
 Swingers has inventive crazy golf.
-But Gravity Wandsworth has all three in the same, huge room.
-And they have Electric Gamebox.
+But Gravity Wandsworth has them both in the same, huge room.
+And they have Immersive Gamebox.
 And augmented reality bowling.
 And indoor, multi-level go-karting.
 It’s basically one huge activity bar buffet, with everything you could want from a dozen nights out all in one package.

 Numbers?
 It’s gigantic, so pretty much limitless.
 But each roving, game-hunting group should be no more than 5-6 people.